-Historian Matthew Gilmore, will present “The Botanic Gardens and the Senate Park Commission: Three Decades of Controversy” Wednesday, March 17, 2021, at 6:30 pm.
+This event was recorded: Historian Matthew Gilmore, presented “The Botanic Gardens and the Senate Park Commission: Three Decades of Controversy” Wednesday, March 24, 2021, Synopsis follows.

 Throughout the first quarter of the 20th century a titanic struggle took place at the foot of the U.S. Capitol—Washington’s planners versus the Botanic Garden.
 The Senate Park Commission (or McMillan) Plan of 1902 was a design to utterly transform the Mall into a single, unified composition.
 All the individual segments from the Washington Monument eastward would be brought into harmony, unifying the agriculture, Smithsonian, Armory, and Botanic Gardens grounds.

 Best intentions, stubborn bureaucracy, limited funding, political feuding, and memorial trees all stood in the way of that goal.
 The most resistant was the Botanic Gardens, led by William R. Smith.
 The area adjacent was getting crowded.
 The Grant Memorial was placed to head the Mall, elbowing into the gardens.
 The Meade memorial took its place at Pennsylvania and 3rd NW—looking in vain to a companion memorial where the gardens still sat.
 It was not until 1927 that the gardens gave way, moving just a block south (the Batholdi fountain moved too).
 Transformations continued until the 1970s, giving us the landscape of today.

 Meeting password: PreservationCHRS (77373782 from phones and video systems)